What is third-party auto insurance?

 Although it may seem tempting to save money in the short-term, if you do experience an accident, you will lose money, and often a lot of money, compared to having more extensive insurance.

-Won’t cover repairs to your own car
+Will third-party auto insurance cover repairs to your own car?

 The particular legal system within your own state will also play a major role in shaping the potential downsides of having third-party only insurance.
 There are two types of states when it comes to car insurance: